-• There is a small bulge in the liner beneath the central pipe that drains water from the South Economizer Ash Pond to the Long Term Fly Ash Pond.
+There is a bulge in the liner beneath the central pipe that drains water from the South Economizer Ash Pond to the Long Term Fly Ash Pond.
 The reason for the bulge is not readily apparent.
 Since the bulge is directly below a drainage pipe, we recommend that this area be further inspected.

-Although these areas of concern should be further investigated, the system is currently no longer receiving CCRs and will be dewatered and demolished within the next three years to comply with the rule as detailed at the beginning of this report.
+Although this area of concern are noted for further investigated, the system is currently no longer receiving CCRs and will be dewatered and demolished within the next two years to comply with the rule as detailed at the beginning of this report.